qualifiedleads/xandr-ui/README.md

 It helps media-buyers optimise campaigns based on [CPA](https://en.wikipedia.org/wiki/Cost_per_action) by automatically collecting the data via API and displays it in a Pivottable.

 ![Optimise your AppNexus campaigns rapidly based on CVR](https://i.imgur.com/NLEiv6f.png)
+See: Conversions, CPA, CTR, etc per placement from your Appnexus campaigns.
+Blacklist under-performing campaigns with one click.

 ## Background